DFE-Digital/fh-services/src/service/referral-api/acceptance-tests/FamilyHubs.Referral.Api.AcceptanceTests/README.md

-# Acceptance Tests How To
+dot# Acceptance Tests How To

 ## Use
 These tests are to verify the API endpoints in the referral API.
 They should test a few scenarios to verify the endpoint happy path and few unhappy paths if applicable.